-SBBCollege is committed to providing an environment free of unlawful harassment or discrimination.
-College policy prohibits harassment or discrimination based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
-Additionally, in accordance with Title IX of the Education Amendments of 1972, the College prohibits discrimination based on sex, which includes sexual harassment and sexual violence and the College has jurisdiction over Title IX complaints.
-SBBCollege's entire Anti-Harassment and Discrimination Policy is located in the SBBCollege Student Handbook, SBBCollege Employee Handbook and on the College's Website at www.sbbcollege.edu/consumerinformation.
-A copy of the policy may be obtained from the On-Site Administrator.
+SBBCollege does not discriminate on the basis of race, color, national origin, sex, disability, age, or any other protected characteristic in its education programs and activities.
+Additionally, in accordance with Title IX of the Education Amendments of 1972, the College prohibits discrimination based on sex, which includes sexual harassment and sexual assault, and the College has jurisdiction over Title IX complaints.
+This policy against sex discrimination extends to student admissions and employment.
+SBBCollege's Sexual Harassment and Sexual Assault Prevention Policy and Appendix A is located on the College's Website at www.sbbcollege.edu/consumerinformation.
+A copy of the policy may also be obtained from the College's Title IX Coordinator.
+Any inquiries about the College's application of Title IX rules may be addressed to the individual identified below, the U.S. Department of Education's Assistant Secretary of the Office of Civil Rights, or both.